LaurentTardif/bibliography/architecture/Dependencies/DependenciesManagement.md

 * understand the project's technical requirements, and avoid adding avoidable dependencies.

 > For example, if you explicitly know that the project has a JSON manipulation library (e.g. com.fasterxml.jackson:jackson-databind), you're less likely to inadvertently add another JSON library (e.g. com.google.code.gson:gson), which is likely to be redundant.

+## Transitive Dependencies Management

+If an application A uses a dependency B and B uses a dependency C, then dependency C is a transitive dependency for application A. The C dependency should not be defined in the pom of your project.
+Maven will get it for you.

+**Use only strictly necessary dependencies**

+It is common to find unnecessary dependencies in maven projects.
+For example, if a batch uses the "spring-boot-starter-web" dependency, it's fair to ask: is the purpose of a batch to expose a REST API or to serve Web content?

+Generally speaking, unnecessary dependencies requires unecessary work and generate risks:

+* from a security point of view, they increase the attack surface.
+* they can cause version conflicts with truly useful dependencies.
+* from a resource point of view, they produce larger artifacts: more storage required, more memory needed, start-up time may be longer... etc.
+* from a maintenance cost point of view: all project dependencies need to be managed throughout the life of the project.

 ## Strict versioning of dependencies